-- increase interest expense by \$2.7 million, net of tax, to reflect interest on drawings under the senior secured revolving credit facility in replacement of advances from SEACOR as of January 1, 2011 and during the year ended December 31, 2011, less \$180.0 million in advances that was contributed as capital by SEACOR and less \$140.0 million in advances that was exchanged by SEACOR for 1,400,000 shares of the Company's Series A preferred stock; - increase accretion of redemption value on Series A preferred stock by \$8.2 million to reflect the issuance of the Company's Series A preferred stock as of January 1, 2011: and - reduce SEACOR management fees by \$4.7 million, net of tax, to align costs with the fixed annual fee of \$2.0 million to be billed in accordance with the services agreement entered into by the Company and SEACOR on December 30, 2011.
+- increase interest expense by \$2.7 million, net of tax, to reflect interest on drawings under the senior secured revolving credit facility in replacement of advances from SEACOR as of January 1, 2011 and during the year ended December 31, 2011, less \$180.0 million in advances that was contributed as capital by SEACOR and less \$140.0 million in advances that was exchanged by SEACOR for 1,400,000 shares of the Company's Series A preferred stock; - increase accretion of redemption value on Series A preferred stock by \$8.2 million to reflect the issuance of 1,400,000 shares of the Company's Series A preferred stock less shares of the Company's Series A preferred stock to be converted by SEACOR into shares of its Class B common stock at the closing of the initial public offering, as of January 1, 2011; and - reduce SEACOR management fees by \$4.7 million, net of tax, to align costs with the fixed annual fee of \$2.0 million to be billed in accordance with the services agreement entered into by the Company and SEACOR on December 30, 2011.

-The weighted average common shares outstanding for the year ended December 31, 2011 was computed as shares to reflect the Company's issuance of its Class B common stock and the to stock split of its outstanding Class B common stock in the initial public offering as of January 1, 2011.
+The weighted average common shares outstanding for the year ended December 31, 2011 was computed to give effect as of Janaury 1, 2011 to the Company's issuance of its Class B common stock, stock split of its outstanding Class B common stock in the initial public offering and SEACOR's conversion of shares of the Company's Series A preferred stock into shares of its Class B common stock at the closing of the initial public offering.